samuel-book/samuel_shap_paper_1/_sources/introduction/intro.md

 Note: The [GitHub repository](https://github.com/samuel-book/samuel_shap_paper_1) also includes the same notebooks, but for XGBoost models using all available features:

+In order to explain model predictions we turned to a method called Shapley values, which we describe below.

 ### What are Shapley values?

-> Shapley values are *'the average expected marginal contribution of one player after all possible combinations have been considered'*.
+> Shapley values (or *Shap* values)are *'the average expected marginal contribution of one player after all possible combinations have been considered'*.

 Or, imagine a pub quiz team with up to 3 people.
 Any number of people may actually turn up on the night: